somhi/PCXT_DeMiSTify/README.md

   * Composite (real) video output
 * Audio: Adlib, Tandy, Game Blaster, Speaker
 * Joystick support
-* Mouse support into COM2 serial port, this works like any Microsoft mouse... you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2
+* Mouse support into COM2 serial port, this works like any Microsoft mouse. you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2

-## Quick Start
+## Quick Start (DeMiSTified ports)

 * Download and uncompress [hd_image.zip](https://github.com/MiSTer-devel/PCXT_MiSTer/raw/main/games/PCXT/hd_image.zip)  on your host system.
 It contains a [freedos](http://www.freedos.org/ ) image
 * Load the OS image with [Serdrive](SW/ ) as explained below at Mounting the disk image section
 * Prepare an SD card for your FPGA with a PCXT folder containing the BIOS  (see ROM instructions below)
 * Upload bitstream file into your FPGA
-* Press F12 on your keyboard to access the OSD and select options below
+* Press F12 on your keyboard to access the OSD and select options:
   * Model: IBM PCXT
-  * CPU Speed: 4.77MHz for better compatibylity (PC/AT 3.5MHz for max. speed)
+  * CPU Speed: 4.77MHz for better compatibility (PC/AT 3.5MHz for max. speed)
-  * BIOS > PCXT BIOS > browse to the SD folder and choose  pcxt_micro8088.rom or any other ROM
+  * BIOS > PCXT BIOS > browse to the SD folder and choose pcxt_pcxt31.rom or any other ROM

 NOTE: If you leave the BIOS files into the root of the SD card with the following names, they will be loaded automatically after the splash screen:

-* PCXT.ROM  for the IBM PCXT model
+* PCXT.ROM  for the PCXT BIOS
-* TANDY.ROM for the TANDY 1000 model
+* TANDY.ROM for the TANDY 1000 BIOS
-* XTIDE.ROM for the EC00 BIOS needed to load the OS for Tandy and some PCXT BIOS
+* XTIDE.ROM for the XT-IDE BIOS needed to load the OS

+## Quick Start (MiST ports)

+* Download and uncompress [hd_image.zip](https://github.com/MiSTer-devel/PCXT_MiSTer/raw/main/games/PCXT/hd_image.zip)  on your host system.
+It contains a [freedos](http://www.freedos.org/ ) image
+* Prepare an SD card for your FPGA with the previous image file at root and renamed to PCXT.HD0.
+Create also a PCXT folder containing all the BIOSes  (see ROM instructions below)
+* Press F12 on your keyboard to access the OSD and select options:
+  * Model: IBM PCXT
+  * CPU Speed: 4.77MHz for better compatibility (PC/AT 3.5MHz for max. speed)
+  * BIOS > PCXT BIOS > browse to the SD folder and choose pcxt_pcxt31.rom or any other ROM

+NOTE: If you leave the BIOS files into the root of the SD card with the following names, they will be loaded automatically after the splash screen:

+* PCXT.ROM and PCXT.R01 for the PCXT BIOS (2 files duplicated)
+* PCXT.R02 for the TANDY BIOS
+* PCXT.R03 for the XT-IDE BIOS needed to load the OS

+ROM not working with MiST IDE:

+* micro8088 hungs during OS boot

 ## ROM Instructions

-ROMs should be provided initially from the BIOS section of the OSD menu, then it is only necessary to indicate the computer model and reset, on subsequent boot of the core, it is no longer necessary to provide them, unless we want to use others.
-Original and copyrighted ROMs can be generated on the fly using the python scripts available in the SW folder of this repository.
+ROMs should be provided initially from the BIOS section of the OSD menu, then it is only necessary to indicate the computer model and reset, on subsequent boots of the core, it is no longer necessary to provide them, unless we want to use others.

-Roms in SW folder correspond to following uses:
+ROMs provided in SW/ROMs folder:

-* SW/ROMs  are used for ports with HD IDE implementation.
-If you want to use serdrive for loading floppies you need to press the ALT key during boot.
+* SW/ROMs  are used for ports with HD IDE implementation (Serdrive is also possible to be used if you press the ALT key during boot to load other images or floppies)
-* SW/ROMs/XT-IDE_COM are used for ports using serdrive.
-No need to press ALT key to load images from serial cable.
+* SW/ROMs/XT-IDE_COM are used for ports using serdrive to load images from serial cable (no need to press ALT key)
 * SW/ROMs/BASICA  updated with the "Full Operation Mode" option enabled, it is now compatible with the BASICA application and some other Tandy 1000 software that might be incompatible with this mode disabled.
 Thanks akeley for investigating this problem.

-Scripts incorporated to create the BIOSes:
+Scripts incorporated to generate other BIOSes:

 * `make_rom_with_ibm5160.py`: A valid ROM is created for the PCXT model (pcxt.rom) based on the original IBM 5160 ROM, requires the XTIDE BIOS at address EC00h to work with HD images.
 * `make_rom_with_jukost.py`: A valid ROM is created for the PCXT model (pcxt.rom) based on the original Juko ST ROM, and with the XTIDE BIOS embedded at address F000h.
 * `make_rom_with_tandy.py`: A valid ROM is created for the Tandy model (tandy.rom) based on the original Tandy 1000 ROM, requires the XTIDE BIOS at address EC00h to work with HD images.

 From the same BIOS section of the OSD it is possible to specify an XTIDE ROM of up to 16Kb to work at address EC00h.
-It is also provided in this repository.
+It is also provided in this folder (ide_xtl.rom).

-Other Open Source ROMs are available in the same folder:
+Other Open Source ROMs are available in the same folders:

 * `pcxt_pcxt31.rom`: This ROM already has the XTIDE BIOS embedded at address F000h. ([Source Code](https://github.com/virtualxt/pcxtbios))
 * `pcxt_micro8088.rom`: This ROM already has the XTIDE BIOS embedded at address F000h. ([Source Code](https://github.com/skiselev/8088_bios))